Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

 ### Issuing of a New Digital Identity

 Figure 4 shows a use case describing the request of a new digital identity from an identity provider.
 A SVG image is available [here](https://github.com/Luigi-Sbriz/identity/images/4_New-identity-use-case.svg).
+Review the links.

                       ┌───────────┐        ┌───────────┐
                       │Identity   │        │Identity   │